SSPO: Subsentence-level Policy Optimization: Introduction

 In this paper, we present SSPO, a novel RL algorithm designed to address the core shortcomings caused by GSPO.
-First of all, we introduce a sub-sentence-level importance weight by splitting the whole response into a few sentences.
-Each token in a sentence possesses one importance sampling weight.
-In this way, it can prevent the whole response from being abandoned by PPO-clip \citep{schulman2017proximal}, and reduce the clipping fractions.
+First of all, we introduce a subsentence-level importance weight by splitting the whole response into a few sentences.
+Each token in a sentence has one importance sampling weight.
+In this way, it can prevent the entire response from being abandoned by PPO-clip, and reduce the clipping fractions.
 Also, we introduce entropy-adaptive clipping to dynamically adjust the clipping bounds depending on the sentence entropy, encouraging high-entropy tokens to explore further and limiting the clipping range of low-entropy tokens.
-In this way, entropy collapse has been effectively avoided, and the training stability of RLVR has been significantly improved.

-Finally, we use levels 3-5 of MATH \citep{hendrycks2021measuring} datasets as the training datasets and chose five common mathematical reasoning benchmarks to evaluate performance.
-We conducted our experiments on 2 models and used GRPO, GSPO, GMPO \citep{zheng2025group}, and Dr.GRPO \citep{liu2025understanding} as baselines.
+In this way, entropy collapse has been effectively avoided and the training stability of RLVR has been significantly improved.
+Finally, we used levels 3-5 of MATH \citep{hendrycks2021measuring} datasets as the training datasets and chose five common mathematical reasoning benchmarks to evaluate performance.
+We conducted our experiments on two models and used GRPO, GSPO, Dr.GRPO \citep{liu2025understanding}, GRPO with clip-high \citep{yu2025dapo} and GRPO with CLIP-Cov \citep{cui2025entropy} as baselines.
 The experimental results show that SSPO achieved the highest average score among these five datasets on the 1.5B and 7B models.